isabella232/data-workbench.en-1/help/home/c-get-started/c-analysis-vis/c-visitor-propensity/c-visitor-propensity.md

 ---
 description: Propensity scoring lets you define customers based on their possibility of a successful conversion or completion of a specified event.
 It allows you to maximize the potential impact of efforts before executing a process or directing a campaign.
-seo-description: Propensity scoring lets you define customers based on their possibility of a successful conversion or completion of a specified event.
-It allows you to maximize the potential impact of efforts before executing a process or directing a campaign.
-seo-title: Propensity Scoring
 solution: Analytics
 title: Propensity Scoring
 topic: Data workbench